- Taxes affect how much of your hard-earned money you get to keep.

 - Think ahead to estate planning to potentially help reduce the impact of estate taxes.
 Annual gifting is one way to reduce the value of your taxable estate.
 For 2016 the annual gift tax exclusion allows each donor to give up to $14,000 to an unlimited number of donees without paying federal gift tax or using part of their lifetime exclusion.
 Over time, this is a strategy you might consider to remove assets from your taxable estate.

 The tax landscape changes frequently as rates, limits and thresholds adjust, and provisions are introduced or expire.
-Your Ameriprise advisor, working with your tax professional, can recommend tax-efficient strategies that are customized to your individual situation, whether your assets are still growing or are already generating retirement income.
+Your Ameriprise financial advisor, working with your tax professional, can recommend tax-efficient strategies that are customized to your individual situation, whether your assets are still growing or are already generating retirement income.